Transportation in Alaska: Other transport

 Another Alaskan transportation method is the dogsled.
 In modern times, dog mushing is more of a sport than a true means of transportation.
 Various races are held around the state, but the best known is the Iditarod Trail Sled Dog Race, a 1150 mi trail from Anchorage to Nome.
 The race commemorates the famous 1925 serum run to Nome in which mushers and dogs like Balto took much-needed medicine to the diphtheria-stricken community of Nome when all other means of transportation had failed.
 Mushers from all over the world come to Anchorage each March to compete for cash prizes and prestige.

 In areas not served by road or rail, primary summer transportation is by all-terrain vehicle and primary winter transportation is by snowmobile, or "snow machine," as it is commonly referred to in Alaska.

-Alaska has the highest percentage of people whose method of commute to work is walking.
+In the United States, Alaska has the highest percentage of people whose method of commute to work is walking.